pinterest/gestalt/docs/markdown/team_support/index.md

 2. Add the page name to `docs/docs-components/siteIndex.ts`
     1. Find the appropriate section within the JSON object
 3. Create an accessibility test for the new page in `playwright/accessibility`
-    1. Create a file named `[NEW PAGE TITLE].spec.mjs`
+    1. Create a file named `[NEW PAGE TITLE].spec.ts`
         1. The file name should match the page name
-        2. If the page is a duplicate (like Avatar on Web and Avatar on iOS), add a suffix with the platform, like `Avatar_iOS.spec.mjs`
+        2. If the page is a duplicate (like Avatar on Web and Avatar on iOS), add a suffix with the platform, like `Avatar_iOS.spec.ts`
 4. Update `docs/docs-components/COMPONENT_DATA.ts`
     1. If this is a net new component, you’ll need to add data under the correct array
         1. The options are Building Blocks, General Components, Utilities, Figma-only, and Foundation guidelines.